auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 end
 {% endhighlight %}

-[Signet](https://github.com/google/signet) is currently having some compatibility issues with the newest version of the library, so you have have to downgrade the library version you are using if you encounter authentication errors, but the above code worked for me.
-You can initialize a client by creating an instance of `Signet::OAuth2::Client` and supplying it with the token and credentials.
+[Signet](https://github.com/google/signet) is currently facing some compatibility issues with the newest version of the library, so you may have to downgrade the library version you are using if you encounter authentication errors, but the above code worked for me.
+Initialize a client by creating an instance of `Signet::OAuth2::Client` and supplying it with the token and credentials.
 Refer to the [previous blog post]({% post_url 2017-02-28-authenticating_google_users_with_devise_and_omniauth_in_rails %}) to implement methods that refresh the access token for Signet.
+This would fix the current incompatibility problem.

 At this point, you should be able to call the Analytics API from anywhere in the app.
 If you look into the folders on Github, [google-api-ruby-client](https://github.com/google/google-api-ruby-client/tree/e13da8e05e2368421519e49d2c03ee7e69f3faaa) comes with ready methods you can use to access various data, such as `get_realtime_data` and `list_account_summaries`.
-They are listed under "google-api-ruby-client/generated/google/apis/analytics_v3/service.rb".
+These are listed under "google-api-ruby-client/generated/google/apis/analytics_v3/service.rb".

-For example, `list_account_summaries` can be used in the User class in this way:
+For example, `list_account_summaries` can simply be used in the User class in this way:

 {% highlight ruby %}
 # app/models/user.rb